estatewatch/estatewatch.github.io/content/estates/southkilburn.md

 </center>

 In October 2024, it was [reported](https://wembleymatters.blogspot.com/2024/10/brent-council-tries-to-stop-south.html) that Brent Council was seeking to avoid the scheme hitting the buffers by appointing a single developer for the remainder of the scheme and increasing the amount of private housing.

+In July 2025, there were [further reports](https://x.com/Kwajotweneboa/status/1940092995895709761) of windows falling out of new-build blocks on the estate.

 ---